Right-wing terrorism: Eric Rudolph

 Eric Rudolph executed a series of terrorist attacks between 1996 and 1998.
 He carried out the 1996 Centennial Olympic Park bombing – which claimed two lives and injured 111 – aiming to cancel the games, claiming they promoted global socialism and to embarrass the U.S. government.
 Rudolph confessed to bombing an abortion clinic in Sandy Springs, an Atlanta suburb, on January 16, 1997, the Otherside Lounge, an Atlanta lesbian bar, on February 21, 1997, injuring five and an abortion clinic in Birmingham, Alabama on January 29, 1998, killing Birmingham police officer and part-time clinic security guard Robert Sanderson and critically injuring nurse Emily Lyons.
 He was linked an extreme right-wing group.

 Jewish Defense League

 The Jewish Defense League is a Jewish religious-political organization in the United States, its stated goal is to "protect Jews from antisemitism by whatever means necessary".
 The FBI has classified it as "a right wing terrorist group" since 2001, and it has been designated as a hate group by the Southern Poverty Law Center.
 According to the FBI, the JDL has been involved in plotting and executing acts of terrorism within the United States.
-As of 2015, most terrorism watch groups classified the group as inactive.
+As of 2015, most terrorism watchdog groups classified the group as inactive.